sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 The cryptographic library that implements ML-KEM may access this source of randomness internally.
 A fresh string of bytes must be used for every sampling of random bytes in key generation and encapsulation.
-The random bytes should come from an approved RBG.
+The random bytes should be generated securely [RFC 4086].

 Alice must keep her private key secret (both private and secure from modification).
 A copy of the public key and its hash are